adon-cloudcannon/landing-page-test/src/collections/posts/2019-07-10-jekyll-themes-with-github.md

 author: jordan-trbuhovic
 image: https://dam-cdn.cloudcannon.com/blog/assets/uploads/website.png
 ---
-Recently we covered [turning a Jekyll theme into a Gem and hosting it privately on GemFury](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/){: target="_blank"}.
+Recently we covered [turning a Jekyll theme into a Gem and hosting it privately on GemFury](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/) .
 In this post we’re demonstrating how you can host your theme on GitHub .
 GitHub allow both public and private repository/theme hosting.

 ### Create a theme repository

-First, [create a repository](https://github.com/new){: target="_blank"} on GitHub.
+First, [create a repository](https://github.com/new)  on GitHub.
 Anyone can use your theme if the repository is public.

 Clone the repository to your local machine and open it from the command line.
 The Jekyll `new-theme`{: .language-console} command builds a basic theme structure that includes the `_layouts`, `_includes` and `_sass` directories.
 Start building a theme by entering the following into your command line: